confluentinc/autogen-kafka/python/README.md

 ### 2. Run the Complete Sample Application

-The `packages/exemple/` directory contains a complete sample application that demonstrates both Kafka and GRPC runtime usage:
+The `packages/exemple/` directory contains a complete sample application that demonstrates a **distributed sentiment analysis system** using:
+- **AutoGen Kafka Extension** for the client-side agent
+- **Confluent Cloud** for messaging infrastructure
+- **Flink SQL** for the remote sentiment analysis agent

 ```bash
 cd packages/exemple